genius-systems/gameta/docs/docs/user_guide/commands.md

 1. User-prompt for each repository (default)
 2. Providing a default value that will be applied to all repositories

-!!! note
+___
+**Note**

-    If users choose a dict/list parameter types, then they need to input their parameter values as JSON decodable strings e.g. '{"hello": "world"}' or '["hello", "world"]'
+If users choose a dict/list parameter types, then they need to input their parameter values as JSON decodable strings e.g. `'{"hello": "world"}'` or `'["hello", "world"]'`
+___

-#### **--param / -p**
+#### Arguments

-Name of the parameter to be added to each repository
+* **--param / -p**: Name of the parameter to be added to each repository

-#### --type / -t

-Parameter type to be added for each repository, users can only choose one of the following:
+* --type / -t: Parameter type to be added for each repository, users can only choose one of the following: int, float, str (default), bool, dict, list

-1. int
-2. float
-3. str (default)
-4. bool
-5. dict
-6. list

-#### --value / -v

-Default value to be added for each repository in the event users input an invalid command when prompted or skip prompt entirely.
+* --value / -v: Default value to be added for each repository in the event users input an invalid command when prompted or skip prompt entirely.
 Defaults to None

-#### --skip-prompt / -y

-Skips user prompt and adds the default value to all parameter fields
+* --skip-prompt / -y: Skips user prompt and adds the default value to all parameter fields

 ### gameta params delete

 Deletes a parameter set from all repositories.

-#### **--param / -p**
+#### Arguments

-Name of the parameter to be deleted
+* **--param / -p**: Name of the parameter to be deleted

 ## gameta apply

 Applies a set of CLI commands to a specified set of repositories (see [Applying Commands])

-### **_--command / -c_**
+### Arguments

-Commands to be applied
+* **_--command / -c_**: Commands to be applied

-### _--tags / -t_

-Tagged repositories to apply commands to
+* _--tags / -t_: Tagged repositories to apply commands to

-### _--repositories / -r_

-Names of specific repositories to apply commands to
+* _--repositories / -r_: Names of specific repositories to apply commands to

-### --shell / -s

-Indicates that the command should be executed in a separate shell
+* --shell / -s: Indicates that the command should be executed in a separate shell

-!!! note

-    This is required if the command to be rendered is a piped command

-### --verbose / -v

-Indicates that Gameta should display the CLI output when it executes a command in other repositories
+* --verbose / -v: Indicates that Gameta should display the CLI output when it executes a command in other repositories

-### --raise-errors / -e

-Indicates that Gameta should terminate and raise errors that occur when executing commands in child repositories
+* --raise-errors / -e: Indicates that Gameta should terminate and raise errors that occur when executing commands in child repositories

+___
+**Note**

+The shell flag is required if the command to be rendered is a piped command
+___

 ## gameta cmd